Tony Montana (song)

-"Tony Montana" is a song by American rapper Future, released on April 16, 2011 as the lead single from his debut studio album Pluto (2012).
+"Tony Montana" is the debut single by American rapper Future, released on April 16, 2011 as the lead single from his debut studio album Pluto (2012).
 Written by Future and A1 Recordings label boss Rocko, the song was produced by Will-A-Fool and finds Future comparing himself to the namesake character from the 1983 film Scarface.
 An official remix of the song featuring Canadian rapper Drake was released on July 6, 2011.

 "Tony Montana" is credited for pioneering the microgenre known as mumble rap.

 Background

 Regarding the song's vocal tone and sound, Future stated in an interview with The Boombox:

 It was the energy of the track and what I was going through at the time.
 It's an aggressive song so that's why I got an aggressive tone.
 And then just feeding off that "Racks" energy and wanting to come back with another smash hit.
 That's what really influenced the record.
 I was trying to be creative and reinvent myself all over again.
 I wanted to mention something white so I got the "Tony Montana" idea and used it as a metaphor.
 Nobody had did a song called "Tony Montana."

 In an interview with Peter Rosenberg for Complex, Future described the night he recorded the track: "I remember being so fuckin' high on this song, I couldn't even open my mouth.
 When I listened back to it the next day, I was like man, what the fuck is this?
 But I loved it.
 Like, that shit sound raw, though."